 The following areas may be discolored:

-Poor circulation affects the body’s ability to heal, which can lead to ulcers in the legs and feet.
+Poor circulation can affect the body’s ability to heal, which can lead to ulcers in the legs and feet.

-Ulcers can also develop when blood pools in the veins of the legs, which causes swelling beneath the skin.
+Ulcers can also develop when blood pools in the veins of the legs, causing swelling beneath the skin.

 Various conditions can cause poor circulation, including: